General information for Bespoke, Tailor-made and individual-itinerary bookings

 The following is true as of June 2012.
 Visa information displayed in our Briefing Dossier relates to British passport holders and to stays of 30 days or less, and in all cases to clients whose personal or professional circumstances do not preclude their entry to a country, or their transit through it.

 Passengers intending to enter or transit the United States of America must have a valid, machine-readable passport and MUST complete the ESTA (Electronic Travel Authorisation System) form before departure, costing approximately £10.
 Please visit the following website: https://esta.cbp.dhs.gov (Beware, there are scam websites).
 Passengers who have not completed the form will be denied boarding.
 If you are not the holder of a full British passport, you may be required to apply for a visa.
+Please contact the relevant consulate for guidance.
 Your full passport must have at least 6 months’ passport validity remaining after the date of return travel.

 We rarely make reference to meals in the brochure, but their inclusion or not in the price will be clarified in your individual proposal.
 In many cases breakfast is included in hotel rates (e.g. always in Brazil, not always in Mexico).
 Some hotels and itineraries will offer full-board (breakfast, lunch and dinner) or half-board (breakfast and one other meal).
 Breakfast may be a substantial buffet, or, more rarely, a simple bread roll and a hot drink.